PynPoint/PynPoint/docs/usage.rst

 	1.3 :class:`PynPoint.core.Processing.WritingModule` - exports or displays the results of previous ProcessingModules

-2. The actual pipeline :class:`PynPoint.core.Pypeline` - capsules a list of pipeline modules
+2. The actual pipeline :class:`PynPoint.Core.Pypeline` - capsules a list of pipeline modules

 .. _interactive: